Preliminary Day By Day Itinerary

 Stobi - Skopje

-Continue our journey to the border of Kosovo (1 hour).
+08:30 am – After breakfast depart for St. Pantalejmon followed a drive directly to the border of Kosovo (1 hour).
 Welcome to Kosovo!
 When we enter the newest state in Europe we will have around a 2-hour drive to Prishtinë.
 Drive through the center of the city for a sightseeing tour and a stop at the Bill Clinton monument for a photo op.
+Free time for lunch there.
 Continue to Pejë.

 Saturday Budva, Montenegro